Describe a situation where you failed

 - Can you remain flexible and optimistic when you face unexpected obstacles?

-They also want to see if you know how to take risks, and recover when situations do not turn out as planned.
+- They also want to see if you know how to take risks and recover when you don't get what you want.

 - As the saying goes, If you have not failed, you have not tried hard enough.